Sebzdead/RCI-Media-Team-Skills/README.md

 Welcome to the central repository for the **Revolutionary Communist International (RCI) Media Team**.

-This repository serves as a shared hub for automation workflows, AI coding assistant skills (specifically for the Antigravity assistant), design systems, and custom utilities.
+This repository serves as a shared hub for automation workflows, AI coding assistant skills, design systems, and custom utilities.
 Our goal is to streamline, automate, and standardize our media production and video editing workflows—covering everything from visual design to footage sourcing and encoding.

 ---